City-of-Bloomington/drupal-module-calendar/README.md

 ## Drupal Calendar Module

-Drupal module to render Google Calendar Events as a block

 Google Calendars are an easy way for people to manage events on a calendar.
 Rather than reinvent that wheel, this Drupal module allows events from Google Calendar to be integrated with a content node in your Drupal instance.

 [Calendar Aggregator](https://github.com/City-of-Bloomington/calendar-aggregator) is a related project that is useful to combine multiple Google Calendars into one.